miniplay/video-index-worker/README.md

 # video-index-worker
-Docker container for Miniplay's Youtube video indexation workers
+Docker container for Miniplay's Youtube video indexation workers.

 Note: You'll need to have a hosts file under the script/ folder to run the worker properly as the container does not recognizes some aliases.